Helping displaced families find relief during times of crisis.

 In November 2018, Northern and Southern California experienced the most destructive wildfires in history.
 The Camp Fire broke out in Paradise and reduced over 18,000 structures to ash.
 On the same day, the Woolsey Fire started in Malibu and destroyed over 1,600 homes.

-Together with Equity Residential, Veritas, Greystar and LeFever Mattson, alongside Housing Industry Foundation and Silicon Valley Bank, we helped displaced families find home for the holidays and into the new year.
+Together with Equity Residential, Veritas, Greystar and LeFever Mattson alongside the Housing Industry Foundation and Silicon Valley Bank, and companies including Casper, DoorDash, and Wag!, we helped displaced families find home over the holidays and into the new year.

 In March 2019, a series of tornadoes struck Lee County, Alabama in what is now considered one of the deadliest storms on US record.
 The tornadoes created a path of destruction nearly a mile wide, damaging over 100 homes and taking the lives of 23 people.